VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 E20 fault will simultaneously display the following fault numbers, switching fault codes every 3 seconds; fault numbers 1 to 128 are displayed first.

 When fault numbers 1 to 128 do not occur, fault numbers 257 to 384 will be displayed.
 If faults of equal priority occur simultaneously, the fault numbers will be added together.
-For e> fault numbers 16 and 32 occur simultaneously, 48 will be displayed.
+For example, if fault numbers 16 and 32 occur simultaneously, 48 will be displayed.

 | Code | Name | Description | Processing Opinion |